 On March 23, death metal veterans Cannabis Corpse were in town.
 During their stop in Seattle, I got the chance to sit down for a few minutes with vocalist Philip Hall.
-When I arrived to the venue, we figured out we had both just arrived there at roughly the same time.
-Once we linked up for the interview, we walked into the back of the venue for a quick chat before their soundcheck started.
-I hope you enjoy the interview!
+When I arrived to the venue, we figured out we had both arrived there at the same time.
+Once we linked up for the interview, we walked into the back of the venue for a quick chat before their soundcheck started, while smoking on a nuken strain.
+Cannabis usage, especially through vaporizers, is becoming more and more intertwined with the entertainment industry as we can also see from events like Nitish Sakhuja’s comedy show (learn more here).
+There, the audience is welcome if not encouraged to smoke, as part of a new trend of combining pot with comedy.
+Whether you want to partake in that or not, there is still plenty of music and comedy to enjoy so here’s our interview!

 YesterdazeNews Magazine, Patrick Burt: Hi Philip, thanks for the interview today.
 How’s your day going?